 Airport tours are tailored to meet the special needs (guests with learning disabilities or those who require wheelchair assistance, for example), specific interests (such as aviation-related careers and women in aviation) or academic level of any group.
 All groups are welcome.

-Tours are offered four days a week and last approximately one hour.
-The maximum number of participants that can be accommodated in each group is 40, plus chaperones.
-The minimum age to participate is 6 years old.
-Chaperones are required for all student groups.
+Tours are offered daily based on availability.
+The maximum number of participants we can accommodate in each group is 40.
+The minimum touring age is 6 years old and chaperones are required for all student groups.

 - 1st - 3rd grade - 1 per 5 students